 Q: Can I use my single sign-on identities to approve change requests?

-AWS Systems Manager Change Manager integrates with AWS IAM Identity Center (successor to AWS SSO) to make it easy for you to manage operational changes using your existing identity source.
+AWS Systems Manager Change Manager integrates with AWS IAM Identity Center to make it easy for you to manage operational changes using your existing identity source.

 Q: What is AWS Systems Manager automation?

-AWS Systems Manager allows you to safely automate common and repetitive IT operations and management tasks across AWS resources.
+AWS Systems Manager allows you to safely automate common and repetitive IT operations and management tasks across your resources on AWS and in multicloud and hybrid environments.
 With Systems Manager, you can create JSON documents that specify a specific list of tasks or use community published documents.
-These documents can be executed directly through the AWS Management Console, CLIs, and SDKs, scheduled in a maintenance window, or triggered based on changes to AWS resources through Amazon CloudWatch Events.
+These documents can be executed directly through the AWS Management Console, CLIs, and SDKs, scheduled in a maintenance window, or triggered based on changes to your resources on AWS and in multicloud and hybrid environments through Amazon CloudWatch Events.
 You can track the execution of each step in the documents as well as require approvals for each step.
 You can also incrementally roll out changes and automatically halt when errors occur.